RLMD INVESTOR ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Relmada Therapeutics, Inc. (“Relmada” or the “Company”) (: RLMD) concerning possible violations of federal securities laws.
+NEW YORK, April 26, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Relmada Therapeutics, Inc. ("Relmada" or the "Company") (NYSE: RLMD) concerning possible violations of federal securities laws.

 Before market opened on October 13, 2022, Relmada announced the results of its RELIANCE III study (REL-1017-303), evaluating the drug REL-1017 as a monotherapy for Major Depressive Disorder (MDD).
 Relmada revealed that the RELIANCE III trial did not achieve its primary endpoint, which was a statistically significant improvement in depression symptoms compared to placebo on Day 28, as measured by the Mongomery-Asberg Depression Rating Scale (MADRS).
 Specifically, the REL-1017 treatment showed a MADRS reduction of 14.8 points at Day 28 versus 13.9 points for placebo, a higher-than-expected placebo response.
 Relmada described that "[p]aradoxical results were observed in certain study sites, where placebo dramatically outperformed REL-1017."